 Make sure the sun angle will impact as few fielders as possible, too.
 The best angle for both batters and fielders is to have the centerline of the field run from southwest to northeast with home plate at the southwestern end.
 The centerline of the field is the imaginary line running from the back point of home plate (the apex) through the middle of 2nd base, and on out to centerfield.

-Now that you have an idea of which direction the field should face, choose where you want home plate to be located.
-Check with your ruling jurisdiction for the proper distance between home plate and the backstop (see Field Dimensions Diagrams).
-The backstop-to-home-plate should be a continuation of the centerline that runs from the existing backstop to home plate.
-Place a pin, stake, or marking flag where you want the point of home plate to be located.
+Now that you know which direction your field will face, choose the location of home plate.
+If you have a backstop installed, make sure you center home plate within it.
+Check with your ruling jurisdiction for the proper distance between the backstop and home plate (see Baseball Field Dimensions Diagrams).
+The backstop-to-home-plate should be a continuation of the field centerline from home plate to centerfield.
+Place a pin, stake, or marking flag where you want the point of home plate (apex) to be located.

-3. Stake out 2nd Base.
+3. Stake out second base.

 To find the location for 1st base, extend the measuring tape from 2nd base in the direction where the approximate location for 1st base will be.
-Be sure to measure the required distance according to your league.
+Be sure to measure using the required distance according to your league.
 Then, extend a second measuring tape from your home plate stake toward 1st base.
-The point at which these two tapes intersect with equal distances from home plate to 1st and 1st base to 2nd is where you will place another stake.
+You will place another stake at the point at which the two tapes intersect using equal distances from home-to-1st and 2nd-to-1st.
 This point will be the back outside corner of 1st base.
 Repeat this process to find the location of 3rd base.

 5. Locate the pitching mound.

 Now that home plate and the three bases are staked, locate the pitching mound.
 The center of the mound is located on the centerline of the field.
 The distance from home plate — as dictated by the league rules — is always measured from the apex of the white portion of home plate to 2nd base.
 The black outside edging on the plate is not considered part of home plate and should not be included